PHOTOS FOR FOOD

 Here's some links to a few of my favourite organisations to support, and of course you're welcome to donate to your own favourite local SA charity:

-- Green Guerrillas have turned barren waste ground in Masiphumele into food gardens where community members have learned to grow food to feed themselves and their community, and now, only a few months after beginning, the self-styled "Buffalo Soldiers" are coming up with innovative ways to turn a profit.
+- Green Guerrillas have turned barren waste ground in Masiphumele into food gardens where community members have learned to make soil, compost, fertiliser and to grow good, organic, healthy food to feed themselves and their community.

 - Peninsula School Feeding Association have been providing meals to learners affected by poverty for decades, and during this lockdown are providing food supplies to even more families.